EtienneTetreault/MotionGenesis-Language/README.md

 ## Functionality
 This extension works for plain text file with extension .txt or .al, as prefered by MotionGenesis.
-- Syntax highlightling, including all (or most) native MG functions
+- Syntax highlightling, including all (or most) native MG functions.
-- A single command, runMG, to create a terminal and run the script via the MG executable (it must be in the PATH)
+- A single command, `runMG`, to create a terminal and run the script via the MG executable (it must be in the PATH).
-- Keyboard binding and quickmenu button to easily acces the runMG command
+- Keyboard binding and quickmenu button to easily acces the `runMG` command.

 ## Futur Functionality
 The `lsp-sample` used as template, include a client/server connection (LSP) and allow for more complexe language features to be added.
 The `server/src/server.ts` already have the structure for :